 I decided that we’d show instead of tell by giving users a way to play with numbers to see what works for them.
 After some interesting design discussions, I landed on a solution that was interactive, as well as illustrative of how a tiny amount could drastically change the potential number of people reached.

-P.S.: There’s a great story for this particular piece of work that I’ll tell you about when we chat.
+There’s a great ending for this project that I’ll tell you about when we chat.

 Results